jetperch/fitterbap/include/fitterbap/pubsub.md

   - Asynchronous error reporting
   - State recovery in the event that any pubsub instance resets.
   - Automatic topic routing using "fitterbap/comm/pubsub_port.h".
+- Reentrant on publish.
 - Thread-safe, in-order operation.
-All updates queued and processed from the pubsub context.
-Subscribers can safely publish topic updates from the subscriber callback with recursion or stack problems.
+When a mutex is provided, all updates are queued and processed from the pubsub context.
+  Subscribers can safely publish topic updates from the subscriber callback without recursion or stack problems.
-- Reentrant on publish using mutex.
+  When no mutex is provided, updates are processed immediately, but messages are still queued to ensure in-order execution.
 - Dynamic allocation but only free in fbp_pubsub_finalize(), which is not normally used in an embedded microcontroller instantiations.
 - Guaranteed in-order topic traversal for retained messages based